 The Chapel measures 55 feet 6 inches long by 31 feet wide, and 32 feet high, and is vaulted with a plain arch.
 There are four massive columns on either side and four in the apse.
 Thick, round piers support unmoulded arches, notable for their simplicity, with simple carvings of scallop and leaf designs providing the only decoration.
 The south aisle communicated with the palace, and an upper aisle, or gallery, similarly opened into the State Apartments.Medieval Fireplace in the White Tower

 The chapel was built for William the Conqueror but he died before its completion.
 It was first used by his son William II.
 King Henry III added stained glass windows depicting the Virgin Mary and the Holy Trinity in around 1240.
 The chapel was also provided with such ornamentation as a gold-painted cross in Henry's reign.
 The Chapel of St. John's 'current bare and unadorned appearance is reminiscent of how it would have looked in the Norman era.

-Ranulf Flambard, Bishop of Durham and a minister of William II, was imprisoned in the White Tower by King Henry I on 15th August, 1100.
-At Candlemass, the 2nd February 1101, the bishop affected a daring escape, descending from his window by means of a rope which his friends had smuggled into him inside a vessel of wine.
+Ranulf Flambard, Bishop of Durham and a minister of William II, was imprisoned in the White Tower by King Henry I on 15th August 1100.
+At Candlemass, on the 2nd of February 1101, the bishop affected a daring escape, descending from his window using a rope that his friends had smuggled into him inside a vessel of wine.
 Flambard was not recaptured and made his escape to Normandy.

 Gun emplacements were improvised during the reign of Henry VIII.
 The roof of the White Tower needed to be strengthened to take the weight of cannon.
 In 1530 the White Tower's most famous features, the onion-shaped domes on the turrets were installed.